An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: RQ1: Longitudinal PTM Reuse

-We characterize PTM reuse patterns in natural science by constructing a dataset of peer reviewed, open access publications.
+We characterize PTM reuse patterns in the natural sciences by constructing a dataset of peer reviewed, open access publications.
 Existing methodologies for mapping research publications to software rely on tracing citations from known software artifacts~\citep{malviya-thakur_scicat_2023}.
 However, because scientific software is frequently under cited~\citep{howison_software_2016}, a citation centric approach risks omitting a significant volume of relevant work.
-To mitigate this and ensure the completeness of our dataset, we employ a search strategy where we first query open access mega-journals for DL keywords and then normalize the resulting paper metadata with OpenAlex~\citep{priem_openalex_2022}.
+To mitigate this and ensure the completeness of our dataset, we employ a search strategy where we first query open access mega journals for DL keywords and then normalize the resulting paper metadata with OpenAlex~\citep{priem_openalex_2022}.

 Our empirical study analyzes peer reviewed, open access papers published between~\analysisStartDate and~\analysisEndDate.
-We target the BMJ, F1000, FrontiersIn, and PLOS mega-journals to serve as representative proxies for broad scientific discourse~\citep{bjork_evolution_2018}.
+We target the BMJ, F1000, FrontiersIn, and PLOS mega journals to serve as representative proxies for broad scientific discourse~\citep{bjork_evolution_2018}.
 We first queried each of these journals using the following keywords: ``\textit{Deep Learning}'', ``\textit{Deep Neural Network}'', ``\textit{Model Weights}'', ``\textit{Hugging Face}''~\citep{jiang_empirical_2023}, ``\textit{Model Checkpoint}''~\citep{jiang_empirical_2022}, and ``\textit{Pre-Trained Model}''~\citep{davis_reusing_2023}.
 The first three keywords are foundational to field of deep learning while the remaining keywords where identified from prior works on DL and PTM reuse.
-This search yielded~\totalPapersFound unique papers across all four journals.
-A breakdown of the total number of papers returned per mega-journal is presented in~\Cref{fig:figQ}.
+This search yielded~\totalPapersFound unique papers across all four journals as of~\analysisDate. \Cref{fig:figQ} presents the total number of papers returned per mega journal.

 We then normalize the resulting paper metadata using OpenAlex~\citep{priem_openalex_2022} to ensure a consistent data schema for downstream processing tasks on qualitative features of each papers (\eg number of citations, scientific field).
-We exclude papers that were not indexed in OpenAlex in our study, resulting in~\papersWithOpenAlex OpenAlex indexed papers.
+We exclude papers that were not indexed in OpenAlex in our study, resulting in~\papersWithOpenAlex papers.